Family Travel to the French Riviera

 Route Napoléon

 If you’re looking for a truly scenic way to see some of the smaller towns in the region, you might consider driving along La Route Napoléon.
-This scenic drive runs through the PACA region as it travels from the coastal town of Golfe-Juan to Grenoble.
-The paved road is 325km long and passes directly through Castellane, Barrême, Digne-les-Bains, Malijai, and Sisteron in Alpes-de-Haute-Provence before finishing in Grenoble in the Auvergne-Rhône-Alpes region.
+This scenic drive runs through the PACA Region as it travels from the coastal town of Golfe-Juan to Grenoble.
+The paved road is 325km long and passes directly through Castellane, Barrême, Digne-les-Bains, Malijai, and Sisteron in Alpes-de-Haute-Provence before finishing in Grenoble in the Auvergne-Rhône-Alpes Region.

 Napoléon Bonaparte, was forced to abdicate in April of 1814 and exiled to the island of Elba (in the Tyrrhenian Sea, which is part of the Mediterranean Sea).
 To say that he was unhappy with this situation would be an understatement!
 He spent his time on the island plotting his return to overthrow King Louis XVIII.
 He escaped the island and landed in Golfe-Juan on March 1, 1815 and began a 100 day march.
 The route journeys through a variety of landscapes and affords the traveler an opportunity to see some of the quaint towns of the region that might otherwise go unexplored.
 It is a popular driving route but also a favorite for hikers.